 Day 6: Armenia / Yopal / Los Llanos

 Leaving the finca this morning, we make a short drive to Armenia, capital of the coffee-producing state of Quindio.
-From here, board our flight to Yopal, a leafy city in eastern Colombia on the edge of Los Llanos, a vast tropical plain at the base of the Andes that's rarely visited by tourists.
+From here, we board our flight to Yopal, a leafy city in eastern Colombia on the edge of Los Llanos, a vast tropical plain at the base of the Andes that's rarely visited by tourists.
 These expansive grasslands are home to cattle ranches and plantations that grow rice, corn, sugarcane, beans, plantains and citrus fruit.
-On an overland traverse of this diverse landscape, we cross wetlands, savanna, rivers, palm groves and gallery forests that harbor abundant wildlife, making our way to remote Corocora Wildlife Camp.
+On an overland traverse of this diverse landscape, cross wetlands, savanna, rivers, palm groves and gallery forests that harbor abundant wildlife, making our way to remote Corocora Wildlife Camp.
 Our private base for exploration over the next few days, this intimate tented camp is named for the scarlet ibis (corocora in Spanish) that frequently flies overhead.
-After lunch on arrival, we take an immersive nature walk before returning for sundowners and dinner.
+After lunch on arrival, take an immersive nature walk before returning for sundowners and dinner.

 Days 7–8: Los Llanos—Private Corocora Wildlife Camp

 The remoteness of Los Llanos, Colombia's eastern plains, fosters a natural and cultural setting distinctly different from anywhere else in the country.
 The local llaneros, Colombian cowboys, express their love of the land through cattle ranching, wildlife tracking, poetic chants and traditional music.
 This vast, wild landscape pocked with waterholes is home to an array of birds including red-bellied macaws, roseate spoonbills, jabirus, wire-tailed manakin, chestnut-eared aracari and scarlet ibis.
 Experience life on a working cattle ranch alongside the llaneros, and seek out caimans, howler monkeys and more than 270 bird species with an expert naturalist.